 If the outcome of the safety assessment is safe or safe with immediate safety plan and a safety plan has been developed, the child may be returned home to the parent from whom they were removed or to the parent with residential responsibility under a family law court order.

-One or both parents may choose to end the child protection care agreement.
+One or more parents may choose to end the child protection care agreement.
 While it is agreed that either party will provide two days notice to end the agreement, a parent may choose to end the agreement without notice.

 Attention